Andrew M. Bean

 Andrew Bean is a doctoral researcher in Social Data Science at the Oxford Internet Institute.
 He studies human-centric artificial intelligence from a technical and sociotechnical perspective.

-Andrew has particular expertise with large language models, and has co-authored research papers and policy briefs about reasoning, alignment, bias and safety appearing in venues such as NeurIPS (1x Best Paper, 2x Oral presentations), EMNLP, and GoodIT.
-He has been an invited speaker at Meta, the MIT Media Lab, and MilaNLP.
-He teaches a course of his own creation on Practical Ethics for Artificial Intelligence for Stanford University overseas study in Oxford.
-In 2022, he was awarded the Clarendon Scholarship for top doctoral applicants to the University of Oxford.
+Andrew has particular expertise with large language models, and has written papers about evaluations, reasoning, alignment and human data in venues such as NeurIPS (1x Best Paper, 2x Oral presentations), EMNLP, and GoodIT.
+He has been an invited speaker at Meta, the MIT Media Lab, MilaNLP and Ofcom.
+His research has been covered in the media by publications such as VentureBeat and TechCrunch.

 news